pfreemantlm/dev-standard/Platform/CampaignService.md

 ## uploadTracking

-Imports a spreadsheet of data describing the assignments of Tracking pixels (used to send event notifications to 3rd parties) to Placements, Editions, and Companions.
+Using the parameter `(campaignservice)uploadTracking` will import a spreadsheet of data describing the assignments of Tracking pixels (used to send event notifications to 3rd parties) to Placements, Editions, and Companions.
 The Placement IDs can be retrieved using getAssignments, and the Creative IDs should correspond to those pulled using the getCreatives operation.

 Input data only requires a Campaign ID, but a CSV or XLS/XLSX media plan is also required.
 Example JSON input: